These Black Friday bike lights deals will illuminate your winter cycling – discounted up to 30% right now on Amazon

 The Magicshine Ray 2600 & Seemee 300 lights score highly year in and year out here at Cycling Weekly and are available with a nice reduction

-There is a huge selection of lights on the market but I've found two brilliant Black Friday bike lights deals from renowned manufacturer Magicshine.
-Both are carrying decent discounts of up to 30% right now.
+There is a huge selection of cycling lights on the market but I've found two brilliant Black Friday bike lights deals from renowned manufacturer Magicshine – who make some of the best bike lights on the market.
+Both models are carrying excellent discounts of up to 30% right now on Amazon.

 Magicshine has the Cycling Weekly crown of the best front light with its ALLTY 1000 model and the best rear light, the Seemee 300.